DebolaA/todo-list/README.md

 This is an app that helps a user manage TODO list.

+Two directives have been created - TooltipDirective and the BckgndColorDirective - which can be applied to any HTML Element on the application.
+A custom input component has also been created which was used to showcase the created directives

 The Angular Frontend app was created using Angular cli

 Use the below command to install angular-cli: